Amit Kothari

 That’s it.

-Building without frameworks means you can create functional AI agents in under 200 lines of clean code.
+Building without frameworks means you can create functional AI agents in surprisingly little code.
 No abstractions.
 No magic.
 Just direct API calls you fully control and understand.

 The benefits compound.
 You know exactly what every line does.
 Debugging means reading your code, not framework source.
 Changes take minutes instead of hours.
 Your team learns how LLMs actually work instead of learning framework quirks that become irrelevant when you switch tools.